Episode 2.5: Exploring Attorney Well-Being & Mental Health

 Season 2 | Social Share

-In this episode, Robin Frazer Clarke, Jonathan Ringel, and Stacey Dougan offer insights on the importance of attorney well-being, suicide prevention, and explore how the culture of the legal profession must change to promote mental health.
+In this episode, Robin Frazer Clark, Jonathan Ringel, and Stacey Dougan offer insights on the importance of attorney well-being, suicide prevention, and explore how the culture of the legal profession must change to promote mental health.
 Miles neutral, Bianca Motley Broom, and CMO, Marcie Dickson, guide the discussion and provide additional resources.

 Robin Frazer Clark is a personal injury attorney and past president of the State Bar of Georgia (2012-13).
 During her tenure as bar president, Clark created the “How to Save a Life” program to educate members about the warning signs of suicide.
 She is a vocal advocate of attorney wellness and suicide prevention.

 Jonathan Ringel is the editor of the Daily Report, the official legal news source of Georgia.
 In 2018, he oversaw an informal mental health study that enabled attorneys to share their mental health challenges confidentially.
 He has written and edited significant pieces aimed at suicide prevention and de-stigmatizing mental health treatment among lawyers.

 As a lawyer turned therapist, Stacey Dougan works with individual lawyers to enhance their well-being by aligning their needs and values with their professional roles and responsibilities.
 She has extensive experience in this area, having served as a shareholder, assistant general counsel, and chief professional development officer at Big Law firms.
 As a consultant, Dougan partners with bar associations, employers, law schools, and employee assistance programs to improve the well-being of attorneys and law students.